GatherSpot/prd/template/5-mvp.md

 6. **Technical Performance:**

-    - **Uptime and Reliability:** Ensure high levels of app uptime and reliability, aiming for minimal downtime and quick recovery from any issues, especially during peak event registration periods.
+    - **Uptime and Reliability:** Ensure high levels of app uptime and reliability, aiming for minimal downtime and quick recovery from any issue, especially during peak event registration periods.

    - **Scalability:** Assess the app’s ability to handle increased traffic and user load, particularly during event promotion periods and on the days of major events.